The Carpal Tunnel of Love: Lyrical content

 Elements of Wentz's lyrics were alleged to have been stolen from the works of Give Up the Ghost/Some Girls singer and lyricist Wesley Eisold, who sued the band for copyright infringement after the song was released.
 Eisold was credited as an "inspirador" in the album liner notes in all versions of the albums.
 Fall Out Boy settled out of court.
 The song title is a pun combining carpal tunnel syndrome and the tunnel of love amusement ride.

 Music video

 On February 2, 2007, the music video was made available on Fall Out Boy's website and was directed by Happy Tree Friends creator Kenn Navarro.
-The video features Happy Tree Friends characters and cartoon versions of the band in a plot where Cuddles and Giggles have fallen in love, and Cuddles' attempts to express his love to Giggles.
+The video features Happy Tree Friends characters and cartoon versions of the band in a plot where Cuddles and Giggles have fallen in love, and Cuddles' attempts to express his love to Giggles fail to work due to Lumpy’s interferences.
 All of the characters, including the Fall Out Boy members, get killed in graphic and ultraviolent ways in this video.
+Cuddles and Giggles end up being impaled by a pipe, eventually kissing even though they are dead.

+Personnel

+Personnel taken from Infinity on High CD booklet.